 This Agreement has been designed to comply with the Personal Information Protection and Electronic Documents Act ('PIPEDA') and explains:

 This Agreement does not apply to the Personal Information of Equitable’s employees.

-Personal Information may be collected from you, from your interactions with us, and from other sources outside our organization including, from government agencies and registries, law enforcement authorities, public records, credit reporting agencies, other financial institutions, service providers, agents and other organizations with whom you have arrangements or any other source with your consent or as permitted or required by law.
-For legal entities such as businesses, partnerships, trusts, estates, clubs or other organizations, we may collect information from each authorized person, partner, trustee, executor and club member, as appropriate.
+Personal Information may be collected from you directly, from your interactions with us, and from other sources outside our organization, including from government agencies and registries, law enforcement authorities, public records, credit reporting agencies, other financial institutions, service providers, partners or third parties, agents and other organizations with whom you have arrangements or in accordance with their respective terms and conditions and/or privacy policies, or any other source, with your consent or as permitted or required by law.
+This information may be obtained by telephone, in writing or electronically.
+For legal entities such as businesses, partnerships, trusts, estates or other organizations, we may collect information from each authorized person, partner, trustee and executor, as appropriate.

-We may also use your Personal Information for other purposes with your consent or as permitted or required by law.
+If for any reason your information is required to fulfill a different purpose then that of your original intent, we will ask for your consent before we proceed.
+We may use your Personal Information for other purposes with your consent or as permitted or required by law.

 We may share your Personal Information: